sampsyo/cs6120/content/blog/2022-05-18-learned-federated-query-optimization.md

 This query consists of a join between three tables: A, B and C. Let's assume three different data sources, namely DS1 and DS2 and assume the following table locations:

+- A -> DS1
+- B -> DS2
+- C -> DS2

 In relational algebra, this join would look like the following:
 `A ⋈ B ⋈ C`.
 By default, a federation engine (like Spark SQL) would first transfer all tables A, B and C to its system and then, it would execute the query its execution engine.
 However, more complex strategies could be followed for a query like this.
 For example, `A ⋈ B ⋈ C` could be split into two complement subqueries, `A` (scan) and `B ⋈ C` (join), where the first query which is just a scan would be executed as a simple scan from DS1.
-However, the second query (`B ⋈ C`) could be pushed-down for local execution in `DS2`.
+However, the second query (`B ⋈ C`) could be pushed down for local execution in `DS2`.
 But how do we know if pushing-down `B ⋈ C` to `DS2` would result to a better performance compared to just fetching tables `B` and `C` to the federation engine (Spark SQL) and executing the join there?